 Much of our outreach work in schools, libraries and workplaces is delivered by a dedicated team of trainers.
-The Company receives very positive feedback and this is attributed to the high degree of professionalism and enthusiasm of CyberSafeIreland's trainers.
-In 2020, the Company had 7 trainers on its panel: Ann Harte, Aoife Boyle, Brendan Noone, Enda McGahern, Martyn Wallace, Olwyn Beresford and Rachel Lynch with further recruitment planned in 2021.
+The Company receives very positive feedback and this is down to the high degree of professionalism and enthusiasm of the CyberSafeKids trainers.
+In 2021, the Company had 14 trainers on its panel: Amy Clinton, Ann Harte, Aoife Kelly, Brendan Noone, Carrie Budd, Enda McGahern, Fiona Glennon, Georgie Cooney, Martyn Wallace, Michelle Fahy, Oliver Pender, Olwyn Beresford, Oonagh McLaughlin and Sarah Kelly